browserengineering/book/book/security.md

 username/password pairs above, and post entries.^[The login flow slows down debugging.
 You might want to add the empty string as a username/password pair.]
-Of course, this login system has a whole slew of insecurities.[^7] But the focus of this book is the browser, not the server, so once you're sure it's all working, let's switch gears and implement cookies inside our own browser.
+Of course, this login system has a whole slew of insecurities.[^insecurities] But the focus of this book is the browser, not the server, so once you're sure it's all working, let's switch gears and implement cookies inside our own browser.

-[^7]: The insecurities include not hashing passwords, not using `bcrypt`, not verifying
+[^insecurities]: The insecurities include not hashing passwords, not
-    email addresses, not forcing TLS, and not running the server in a sandbox.
+    using `bcrypt`, not verifying email addresses, not forcing TLS, and not running the server in a sandbox.

 [bcrypt]: https://auth0.com/blog/hashing-in-action-understanding-bcrypt/